xmartlabs/fountain-docs/CoroutineNetworkDataSourceAdapter.md

-# Coroutine Network Data Source Adapter
+# Coroutine Network Adapters

-The `CoroutineNetworkDataSourceAdapter` is an adapter which provides the required methods to handle the network requests.
+The Coroutine Network Adapters are structures, based on [Kotlin Coroutine](https://kotlinlang.org/docs/reference/coroutines-overview.html) engine, that are used to handle the network request.

+## Coroutine Network Adapters for paged endpoints.

-## Coroutine Page Fetcher
+### Coroutine Page Fetcher
 The `CoroutinePageFetcher` is used to fetch each page from the service.

 ```kotlin